 A: Yes.
 The racking and storage systems we sell and design are specifically engineered for the specific location where the equipment will be installed.
 Racking designed for high seismic activity locations often have larger foot plates, larger endplates, longer welds, and a higher static capacity to withstand the seismic conditions.
 For example if we had the same warehouse storing the same material in the same configuration, but one was located in Los Angles and the other was located in Wichita, the racking would be designed very differently.
 We also caution people from purchasing or transferring used material that may be under designed for the intended location.

 Q: How long does it take to get my order?

 A: If you just require material from our stock we usually can ship it next day.
 If it is material ordered from the factory, lead times can range from a few days to a few months depending on the product.
 Along with the material lead time the process of engineering and permitting can take several weeks.

 PERMITTING AND ENGINEERING

 A: Typically yes, with the ultimate responsibility for the permit resting with the purchaser of the equipment.
 Each building department jurisdiction may have specific requirements and you are encouraged to contact them for more information if you desire.
-Applied Handling can act as your representative to the city or you can inquire yourself.
+DACO can act as your representative to the city or you can inquire yourself.